alpha-warrior/data_and-application/README.md

 # data_and-application

-A database and management system to regulate the jail system of India. :P
+A database and management system to regulate and digitalise the jail system of India. :P

+Have multiple views to cater to the need for multiple entity types.